MU SPOTLIGHT 20/20

 That's a hard question to answer.
 I enjoy singing hymns during worship and working with our Youth Group.
 Also, I am honored to work with the wonderful members of the Social Action Committee and the ministry leaders and volunteers who see that our Food Pantry, Emergency Women's Shelter, Cynthia's Boutique, Resettlement Committee and several cooking ministries go well both for our volunteers and for the people who need our care.

-How can Moravian College—and the greater community—be more involved with your organization?
+How can Moravian University—and the greater community—be more involved with your organization?

 Our church mantra is "Wherever you are on your faith journey, you are welcome at Central Moravian Church."
 We are always glad when people get involved and join us for worship, study, fellowship, and service.
 It's also helpful when people tell us how they experience Central.
 How can we be more welcoming?
 How can we better meet the needs we see all around us?
 How we find accessible and relevant ways to share the good news that God loves each of us and wants to bring health and healing to the world?